emystein/gatling-sbt-plugin-demo/demo.md

 # Agenda

-1. Introduction
+* Introduction
-2. Setup
+* Setup
-3. Simulations
+* Simulations
+* Checks
+* Assertions

 ---

 # Introduction

-## What is Gatling
+## What is Gatling?
 An automated load testing tool which provides a Scala DSL for describing tests scenarios.

+Scenarios might be thought as scripts for executing HTTP requests.

-Test scenarios are stored in regular .scala files.
+Scenarios are stored in regular .scala files.

 https://gatling.io/docs/current

 ##Common uses

-Testing HTTP services.
-It also supports JMS, MQTT protocols.
+Test HTTP services response on heavy load.

+In addition to HTTP, Gatling supports JMS and MQTT protocols as well.

 ---

 #Setup

+Gatling can run stand alone, as part of ScalaTest tests or as an **SBT** plugin:

 `plugins.sbt`:
 ```scala
 addSbtPlugin("io.gatling" % "gatling-sbt" % "3.0.0")